guyleonard/sagawe/README.md

 ![SAGA Workflow](https://cdn.rawgit.com/guyleonard/single_cell_workflow/master/images/single_cell_workflow.svg)

 ## Example Usage / Help
-Program parameters are order based; e.g. -n must come before -a and -p before -t etc...
+Program parameters are order based; e.g. '-n' must come before '-a' and '-p' must come before '-t' etc...

+Dependecnies are checked before running, please make sure they are in your PATH.

-NB - There are seven paths, relating to database locations, that must be set in the top of the run_single_cell_assemblies.sh script - these vary depending on your system set up.
+NB - There are several paths, relating to database locations, that must be manually set in the top of the run_single_cell_assemblies.sh script - these vary depending on your system set up.

     Single Amplified Genome Assembly Pipeline
     Basic Usage: